 He knows this isn’t exactly the norm within the sector.

 “The idea of marketing is a little scary to a lot of people in child care.
 Calling potential customers during business hours, sending text messages and emails, making that second follow-up phone call, it can feel aggressive,” he says.
 “But those leads you get from Facebook and Google advertising aren’t the same as parent referrals, who are basically pre-sold.
 You’ve really got to follow up with your child care marketing to see results.”

 Especially when our budgets are particularly tight, marketing might not seem like the most important expense.
 But Michael says putting some funds and energy into marketing now could make the coming months easier.

 “A lot of child care centers are scaling back right now, and taking their finger off the pulse.
 But if you’re doing that and other providers aren’t, you’ll risk losing out to them,” he says.
-“For marketing and landing enrollments, now is really the time to double down and come out swinging.”
+“For marketing and boosting occupancy, now is really the time to double down and come out swinging.”

 Please note: here at Famly we love sharing creative activities for you to try with the children at your setting, but you know them best.
 Take the time to consider adaptions you might need to make so these activities are accessible and developmentally appropriate for the children you work with.
 Just as you ordinarily would, conduct risk assessments for your children and your setting before undertaking new activities, and ensure you and your staff are following your own health and safety guidelines.